Excellent Ways to Develop Social Skills and Independence at the Store

-More importantly, the student should be encourage to identify what they have chosen when they get to the shop without prompt.
+More importantly, the student should be encouraged to identify what they have chosen when they get to the shop without prompt.
 This can be done by following these steps:

 1. Give them the picture of the item chosen when they are in the shop

-2. Move close to the area where the item chosen is kept
+2. Move close to the area where the item chose is kept

 3. Avoid showing any other cue to observe their responses

 4. Give the student time to think and don’t prompt too much to avoid confusion